Brian Anderson Player Props: Brewers vs. Mets

 - Anderson hit .222 with 16 doubles, a triple, eight home runs and 39 walks.

-- In 22.4% of his 98 games a year ago, Anderson drove in a run (22 times).
-He also had five games with multiple RBIs (5.1%), and three or more RBIs in one game.
+- Anderson picked up an RBI in 22 of 98 games last year, with multiple RBIs in five of them.
+He drove in three or more runs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.